А

 FORCE MAJEURE

-Clause limiting responsibilities of the charterers, shippers and receivers of cargo.
+Clause limiting responsibilities of the charterers, shippers and

 FORE-AND-AFT